phensley/cldr-engine-website/docs/doc-design-bundles.md

 This has a few advantages:
  * A language's regions tend to be quite similar, so we can exploit this to reduce the duplication.
  * In an application, a user might select their language and then separately select their country.
 Once the language is selected and that bundle loaded, no further network traffic is required when choosing a region.
- * It results in fewer bundles, and simplifies finding the bundle for a locale, since we only need to map the 2- or 3-character code to a filename without dealing with its script or region subtags.
+ * It results in fewer bundles, and simplifies resolving the bundle for a locale, since we only need to map the 2- or 3-character language code to a filename without dealing with its script and region subtags.

 ### 5. Define a base region in the bundle, per script, from which all other regions inherit